-Underwater and on fire: climate change magnifies extremes
+Underwater and on fire: Climate change magnifies extremes

 Nearly three-quarters of the West is now in drought, according to the U.S. Drought Monitor.
 Scientists say the West is in about the 20th year of what they call a “megadrought,” the only one since Europeans came to North America.

-Meager summer rains are down 26 percent in the last 30 years west of the Rockies.
-California’s anemic summer rain has dropped 41 percent in the past 30 years.
+Summer rains are down 26 percent in the last 30 years west of the Rockies.
+California’s meager summer rain has dropped 41 percent in the past 30 years.
 In the past three years, California hasn’t received more than a third of an inch of rain in June, July and August, according to NOAA records.

 California also is suffering its worst fire year on record, with more than 5,300 square miles burned.
 That’s more than double the area of the previous record set in 2018.
 People have been fleeing unprecedented and deadly fires in Oregon and Washington with Colorado also burning this month.